Japan Ski & Snowboard CME

 About this trip

-Japan Ski & Snowboard Adventure CME
+Japan Ski & Snowboard CME

 Japan powder skiing tops many skiers’ and riders’ bucket lists for good reason.
 The island of Hokkaido is famous for having some of the driest and most consistently abundant powder in the world, along with uncrowded resorts and beautiful alpine scenery.

 Our adventure begins with four days based at Tomamu, a modern ski-in/ski-out resort surrounded by expansive terrain and legendary powder.
 During our stay, we’ll ski Tomamu and also spend a day exploring nearby Furano Ski Resort, one of Hokkaido’s most iconic mountains.
-Advanced skiers and riders may choose to upgrade to a guided day of cat skiing to access untouched powder beyond the resort boundaries.

 The final three days of the trip are based in Otaru, a beautiful historic port town with canals, excellent seafood, and easy access to some of the snowiest resorts on Hokkaido.